TV's Bloopers & Practical Jokes: Return to specials format

 The weekly series ended in 1986.
 In 1988, Clark revived it as a series of specials retitled as Super Bloopers and New Practical Jokes, and returned with McMahon as co-hosts.
 Titles of the specials included TV's Censored Bloopers in 1993, and simply Bloopers, as the practical joke element was ultimately dropped.
 These specials aired irregularly on NBC until as late as 1998, often appearing as "filler" for cancelled series, and acting as a low-cost summer replacement series; the series even briefly returned to a weekly format in 1998 (as TV Censored Bloopers 98) with Suzanne Whang as co-host.
 The specials often drew a larger audience than their competition, which consisted mainly of reruns.

 In the later years of the series' run on NBC, the bloopers shown tended to be drawn mostly from programs produced by NBC.

+From 2000 until 2002, The NBC specials reran daily on TNN shortly after they became "The National Network."

 Move to ABC

 In 1998, Clark moved the series to ABC.
 New specials aired periodically until 2004, when Clark suffered a stroke.
-ABC continued to air reruns of these specials until 2006, and they frequently appeared on TBS as well, mainly filling in graveyard slot time where primetime Atlanta Braves baseball or other sports threw off the network's regular schedule.
+ABC continued to air reruns of these specials until 2006, and they frequently appeared on TBS as well, mainly in the graveyard slot as filler to bring the schedule back into kilter at the start of the broadcast day after the end of Turner Sports coverage in primetime.
 As with the specials from the later years at NBC, the ABC specials mostly focused on outtakes from series produced by ABC itself, or from productions of The Walt Disney Company, which owned ABC.
 In addition, logos of networks other than ABC, and of stations affiliated with those networks, were obscured.

 In March 2007, ABC aired the special Celebrity A-List Bloopers, produced by Dick Clark Productions, with John O'Hurley as host in Clark's place.

 Syndicated revival

 In the fall of 2012, the series was revived by Dick Clark Productions and Trifecta Entertainment & Media under the title Bloopers, in a half-hour, syndicated format, airing twice per week.
-Dean Cain acts as host and comedian Jack Vale stars in the hidden camera pranks and acts as co-producer.
-Instead of television and movie outtakes, this incarnation of the series focuses on web and user-generated content.
-However, the practical joke segments in the vein of Candid Camera, which were dropped from the series during the time of the NBC specials, have been reintroduced.
+Dean Cain hosted the series and comedian Jack Vale starred in the hidden camera pranks and acts as co-producer.
+Instead of television and movie outtakes, this incarnation of the series focused on web and user-generated content.
+However, the practical joke segments in the vein of Candid Camera, which were dropped from the series during the time of the NBC specials, had been reintroduced.